rackerlabs/docs-developer-blog/_posts/2018-10-18-fanatical-quality-engineering-in-rackspace-vmware-area.md

     - Orchestration
 ---

-In Rackspace's VMware practice area, we value the quality of our products very much, and we believe that quality is a team effort.
-The auality engineering (QE) team works with the development team, project management team, product engineering team and devops team to improve the quality of developed products.
-Our Quality standard has three key pillars: functionality, performance and security.
+In Rackspace's VMware Practice Area, we value the quality of our products very much, and we believe that quality is a team effort.
+The Quality Engineering (QE) team works with the Development team, Project Management team, Product Engineering team and DevOps team to improve the quality of developed products.
+Our quality standard has three key pillars: functionality, performance, and security.
 Our goal is to identify and fix defects as early as possible so that we can deliver secure functional products that perform well for our customers.

 <!-- more -->

-### Test Strategy and Process
+### Test strategy and process

-For every new product, the quality engineering team collaborates with all teams to create a product test strategy and review the strategy with all the teams together.
+For every new product, the Quality Engineering team collaborates with all teams to create a product test strategy and review the strategy with all the teams together.
 The test strategy covers the following testing aspects:

 * Overview
-* Architecture Diagram
+* Architecture diagram
-* Project Timelines
+* Project timelines
-* Team Contacts
+* Team contacts
-* Dependencies And Integration Systems
+* Dependencies And integration systems
-* In Scope
+* In scope
-* Out of Scope
+* Out of scope
-* Test Approach
+* Test approach
-* Functional Testing
+* Functional testing
-* End 2 End (E2E) Testing
+* End-to-end (E2E) testing
-* Performance Testing
+* Performance testing
-* Security Testing
+* Security testing
-* Exit Criteria
+* Exit criteria
-* Risks & Mitigations
+* Risks and mitigations

 The product test strategy is a living document.
-We keep updating the document based on changes in the product design, coding, and testing.
-We use the agile development process in VMware Practice Area.
-For each sprint, the development team, quality engineering team, and scrum master create Jira stories and pick stories together.
-The development team focuses on product coding and unit tests.
-The quality engineering team focuses on functional testing, end to end testing, performance testing, and security testing.
+We keep updating the document based on changes in the product design, coding, and testing, and we use the agile development process in VMware Practice Area.
+For each sprint, the Development team, QE team, and scrum master create Jira stories and pick stories together.
+The Development team focuses on product coding and unit tests.
+The QE team focuses on functional testing, end-to-end testing, performance testing, and security testing.
 Any identified defects are entered into the Jira system so that the development team can verify and fix them as soon as possible.
-We are automating all our tests so that they can be incorporated into the continuous integration process of our products.
+We have automated all our tests so that they can be incorporated into the continuous integration process of our products.

 ### Unit testing

-The development team is responsible for unit tests to ensure that all small pieces of the code have been tested thoroughly.
+The Development team is responsible for unit tests to ensure that all small pieces of the code have been tested thoroughly.
 The team is using the [Spock testing framework](http://spockframework.org/) to create unit test cases.
-Spock is a testing and specification framework for Java and Groovy applications and is a more powerful alternative to the traditional JUnit stack, by leveraging Groovy features.
-Since our products normally interact with lots of internal systems, we also mock those dependent systems.
+Spock is a testing and specification framework for Java and Groovy applications and is a more powerful alternative to the traditional JUnit stack, because it leverages Groovy features.
+Since our products normally interact with many internal systems, we also mock those dependent systems.
 For example, here is a unit test case for one of our products:

 ```